-- 1. Employee completes annual report form and submits it to direct supervisor for review by mid-January. - 2.
-Supervisor reviews annual report and completes performance review form by the end of February. - 3.
+- 1. Employee submits information to direct supervisor by mid-January. - 2.
+Supervisor reviews information and completes performance review by the end of February. - 3.
 The performance review meeting between the supervisor and employee should be scheduled between January 1 and March 15.
 The performance review form should be given to the employee at least 24 hours before the performance review meeting. - 4.
-The annual report and performance review may be updated after the meeting.
-If they are revised, the supervisor and employee should meet again to discuss and finalize the changes. - 5.
+The performance review form may be updated after the meeting.
+If it is revised, the supervisor and employee should meet again to discuss and finalize any changes. - 5.
 The performance review form is finalized by comments and signatures in the following order: - a.
 Employee - b.
 Supervisor - c.
 Department/Division Head - d.
 Director of Libraries - 6.
-Final version the annual report and performance review form is filed in employee's personnel file in the MU Libraries Human Resources Office as the record copy. - 7.
+Final version of the performance review is filed in employee's personnel file in the MU Libraries Human Resources Office as the record copy. - 7.
 A check-in meeting to review goals and/or performance is also recommended at the 6-month mark, or as requested by employee or supervisor.
 Goals can be reviewed and modified as necessary at any point in the appraisal year as long as both employee and supervisor are in agreement with the changes.